ranjanmannige/ubuntu_on_2024_asus_oled_13/README.md

     ```
     > sudo systemctl start ssh.service
     ```
-    Troubleshooting: iff “ssh.service” is not found, then try  `> systemctl -l --type service --all|grep ssh` to identify the ssh server’s .service name.
+    *Troubleshooting:* if “ssh.service” is not found, then try  `> systemctl -l --type service --all|grep ssh` to identify the ssh server’s .service name.